 Neuropathic pain may not always be obvious on clinical examination.
 Widespread pain can often involve inflammation of smaller neurons and lead to neuropathic type pain.

-When pain is severe, or even moderately severe, opioids are an important pain management tool to use while patients learn other tools to decrease or manage their pain.
+When pain is severe, or even moderately severe, opioids can be an important pain management tool to use while patients learn other tools to decrease or manage their pain.

 Addiction vs Dependence

 Sometimes patients feel as if their doctors think they are addicts.
 Almost always this is not the case.
 Doctors are concerned about opioids as they can produce tolerance and dependence.
 If you have chronic pain you may be dependent on your medication for pain relief which is not the same as addiction.

 Opioids are very easy to misuse, so be sure to read the instructions.

 Exerpt taken from the Suboxone medication information pamphlet from the company